dikei1220/https-github.com-Lolliedieb-lolMiner-releases.wiki./Nvidia-Mode-Switch-&-LHR-Semi-Unlock.md

-# Notes about --mode switch on Nvidia GPUs (also for LHR control)
+# --mode switch on Nvidia GPUs (also for LHR control)
 --mode controls the loaded kernel and operation modes for Nvidia GPUs.
 AMD cards will currently ignore this parameter completely.
 You can set one value for the whole rig or provide a comma separated list of values to get individual modes for each card.
 Amd cards can use any value at the moment.

 ## --mode a